ScilifelabDataCentre/dds_cli/docs/installation.rst

 You can install ``dds-cli`` in two different ways:

 * From `PyPI <https://pypi.org/project/dds-cli/>`_.
 Independent on operating system (OS), we recommend this option.
-Note that this does not apply to HPC centres, e.g. Uppmax, Dardel, etc.
+Note that this does not apply to HPC centres, e.g., Uppmax, Dardel, etc.
 * Via executables.
 These are located in the latest release on `GitHub <https://github.com/ScilifelabDataCentre/dds_cli/releases/latest>`_.

 .. note::